swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

 copy-on-write behavior) would in fact be working against the goals of Swift's Ownership Manifesto, and it would be wholly impractical in practice.

-Any such work would also not negate the need for dedicated the fixed-capacity and guaranteed-noncopyable array variants that we propose in this document, either: it would not be appropriate to force developers to use the dynamically resizing, copy-on-write `Array` type just because their `Element` happens to be
+Any such work would also not negate the need for dedicated fixed-capacity and guaranteed-noncopyable array variants that we propose in this document, either: it would not be appropriate to force developers to use the dynamically resizing, copy-on-write `Array` type just because their `Element` happens to be